cmguedmini/documentation/blog.md

 For the complete source code, check out the [repository here](https://github.com/cmguedmini/documentation/tree/main).

-Let me know if you have any questions or need further assistance!
+Feel free to reach out if you have any questions or need a hand with anything! 😊

 ---

 ### Tags:
 #Jenkins #CI #CD #Azure #BlobStorage #React #Playwright #E2ETests #DevOps #Automation

----

-This updated version now includes an introduction to give readers context and set expectations for the rest of the blog.
-It should be more engaging and informative from the start!
-Let me know if you'd like to make further adjustments.